10 to the 23 AI logo

 Through 1023AI

-Available for fractional and remote executive roles in AI safety and alignment leadership through 1023AI.
+Available for fractional, remote, and in-house executive roles through 1023AI.

 Stephen Lieberman, AI safety and alignment leader